Get Personal to Grow Your Network in Portland

 How did I get a band I’d never really met to play in my living room?
 It’s simple.
 I asked!

-So my advice to anyone looking find their tribe and build a network in Portland is this:
+So my advice to anyone looking to find their tribe and build a network in Portland is this:

 Get personal

 Don’t be shy!
-Get out there and ask for informational interviews, coffees, lunches, happy hours or random requests of strangers like, “will your seven member band play at my birthday party?”
+Get out there and ask for informational interviews, coffees, lunches, happy hours or random requests of strangers like, “will your seven-member band play at my birthday party?”

 Get to know your peers, your elders and your mentees.
 The more time you devote to others in an authentic way, the stronger your relationships become.